How-To

 Button after 1 to 3 stars: Tell us what went wrong

-Example 10: Re-engagement email with a one-tap choice
+11. Re-engagement with a one-tap choice

 Still want emails from us?